 This Fact Sheet provides specific guidance to employers on the treatment of EADs issued by USCIS to deferred action recipients and how employers should process Form I-9 in these cases.

 This FAQ is intended to answer questions about DACA rights and employment and to provide information that may be helpful when you apply for work after you’ve been granted DACA.

 The Stella and Charles Guttman Community College Foundation, Inc. is excited to partner with the Malcolm Gibbs Foundation to offer a scholarship opportunity to students who are unable to submit a Federal or New York State financial aid applications (FAFSA or NYS TAP) due to ineligibility relating to immigration or citizenship status.
 This award is open to incoming freshmen or continuing full-time or part-time students.
 The scholarship provides up to 50% of in-city tuition expenses at Guttman Community College.

-You may find the Cornelis and Angela Klein Scholarship application here.
-Submit the completed application to the HUB on the third floor.
+The 2020-2021 Cornelis and Angela Klein Scholarship application is now available!
+Submit applications directly to Jessica Portilla.
 The application requires two (2) letters of recommendation and a short essay.